 Fountain at Jordan Valley

-The Ozarks Stream and Fountain operates May-October, with a 30-minute fountain show every hour, on the hour, 10 a.m.- 9:30 p.m.
+The Ozarks Stream and Fountain operates May-Labor Day, with a 30-minute fountain show every hour, on the hour, 10 a.m.- 9:30 p.m.
 The fountains also run continuously 11 a.m.- 1:30 p.m.
 Special events and maintenance may close the fountains temporarily.
-The fountains close for the season in October for extensive system maintenance, which must be completed before cold weather sets in.
+The fountains close for the season after Labor Day for extensive system maintenance, which must be completed before cold weather sets in.